oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 private-use URI scheme that doesn't contain a period character (`.`) SHOULD be rejected.

+In addition to the collision-resistant properties, this can help to prove ownership in the event of a dispute where two apps claim the same private-use URI scheme (where one app is acting maliciously).
+For example, if two apps claimed `com.example.app`, the owner of `example.com` could petition the app store operator to remove the counterfeit app.
+Such a petition is harder to prove if a generic URI scheme was used.

 The client MAY use the `state` request parameter to achieve per-request customization if needed rather than varying the redirect URI per request.